The Alcoa Hour: Production

-Herbert Brodkin was the producer.
-During his 12-week vacation in 1956, associate producer Philip Barry Jr. produced the series.
+Herbert Brodkin was the initial producer.
+In May 1956 it was announced that associate producer Philip Barry Jr. would over see the series while Brodkin took a 12-week summer vacation.
+However, in August it was announced that Brodkin would not be returning to the series, and in November he negotiated an exit from his contract with NBC and signed with the CBS network.

 Its first color episode was broadcast on April 19, 1956, from NBC's Brooklyn studio.

 The trade publication Billboard reported in September 1956 that the budget for the Alcoa-Goodyear program had been increased to an estimated $65,000 per production for the upcoming season.
 It had been $45,000 during the previous season.
 The extra funding was said to allow the shows to "go in more for established properties which have greater exploitation possibilities to awaken audience interest".

 Critical response

 Jack Gould, writing in The New York Times, commended the presentation of "The Big Wave" as one that "added further luster to the Alcoa Hour".
 He commended the director's and producer's conveying the story "to the home screen with deeply understanding fidelity", and noted that the episode "was one of the most rewarding programs yet seen" for viewers who had color receivers.

 In contrast, The Times called the series's final episode, "Night", "a pointless and offensive exercise in violence and inanity".
 The brief review ended with, "There was no excuse at all for this one."